WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 From Busan station, take bus 17, 26, 27, 61, 87 1003 or 1004.
 Get off at Busan Depateu stop.
 Walk 5 minutes.

 Travel time from Busan station: approximately 20 minutes.
+(LOCATION)

-25. Sea Life Aquarium
+25. Have fun at Sea Life Aquarium

 A perfect place especially if you have children.
 The aquarium is designed specifically for kids.
-Fun and educational, it offers interactive activities, and even a mermaid show.
+Fun and educational, it offers interactive activities and even a mermaid show.

 You can purchase discounted tickets here.